AshKyd/briscycle/site/brisbane-city/bike-hire-in-brisbane/index.md

 {% youtube "https://www.youtube.com/watch?v=K8-k3Qt0sLw&list=PLNAiXhy9-wI6AizT1V26NVt7vpr1mtmq1&index=1", "Riding around Brisbane, South Bank, Kangaroo Point and the Story Bridge" %}

+## Longer bike rentals

+If you're in the city for a week you can [hire a bike from Riverlife for $199](https://riverlife.com.au/project/brisbane-bike-hire/).
+They're located at the [Kangaroo Point](/brisbane-city/kangaroo-point-bridge/) cliffs, and is accessible fromm the CBD or South Bank by ferry.
+Riverlife also offer kayaks and rollerblades if you want an adventure.

+If you want something higher end, [Epic Cycles is a reputable brand that offers road bikes, foldables, ebikes and cargo bikes](https://www.epiccycles.com.au/service/bike-hire/) to get you around.
+City bikes start at $360/week, and you can score yourself an ebike from $650/week.
+Epic Cycles isn't too far from Milton train station, or it's a 15 minute walk from the ferry.

 ## 🪖 Wear a helmet

 Australian law requires you wear a helmet at all times while you ride a bicycle.
 This is strictly enforced and the fines are quite steep, so don't risk it.

 There are usually helmets provided on the bikes, although occasionally it may be damaged or missing.

-There will usually be another bike nearby with a helmet, so check around.
-You can also buy a cheap helmet for under $25 from department stores like Big W or Target in an emergency.
+There will usually be another bike nearby with a helmet (or occasionally left in a tree or garden), so check around.
+You can also buy a cheap helmet for under $25 from department stores like Big W or Target if you'd prefer to use your own.

 Check out more [rules on riding bikes](/bicycle-regulation).